 Additionally, OVC offers a free, self-paced online training program to help service providers serve victims of identity theft and assist with their financial and emotional recovery.

-For victim service providers, understanding the varied needs of victims is an important step in improving their responses to them.
-Developed with support from the Office for Victims of Crime, the 2020 NITVAN Identity Theft Coalition Building Toolkit supports victim service providers and others in their efforts to better address the rights and needs of identity theft victims through coalition building.
+For victim service providers, understanding the varied needs of identity theft victims is an important step in improving responses to them.
+Developed with support from OVC, the 2020 NITVAN Identity Theft Coalition Building Toolkit supports victim service providers and others in addressing the rights and needs of identity theft victims.